amirezzati/basic-multi-class-classification/README.md

 # Description
 The dataset has structed data from students that classified in 3 classes.
 This project has some Deep Neural Network to classify students.
-Neural Networks models implemented by Keras in tensorflow library.
+Neural Networks models implemented by Keras in Tensorflow library.